Xiaocong-Yang/personal-website/_pages/non-menu-page.md

 redirect_from:
   - "/nmp/"
   - "/nmp.html"
+description: "Example standalone page that is accessible by URL but intentionally excluded from the main navigation."
+keywords: "hidden page example, navigation test, Xiaocong Yang site"
 ---

 This is a page not in the menu.
 You can use markdown in this page.